About

 Griffith University has developed a number of admission schemes which are designed to meet the needs of local communities, provide access to university for people who have experienced disadvantage or to encourage people under-represented at university from particular populations, including Australia’s First Peoples.

-These schemes provide a maximum adjustment of eight (8.00) selection ranks and include:
+These schemes provide a maximum adjustment of eight (8.00) selection ranks to Non-Year 12 applicants and include:

-Location Adjustments: if you are new to tertiary study, you may be eligible for Location Adjustments if you are living in an area deemed to be within the catchment for the campus or an area that qualifies as rural or remote.
-For more information please visit Adjustment factors website and refer to the tabs for Brisbane Community Engagement, Gold Coast and Logan Campus Priority Access or Rural and Remote Access.
+Location Adjustments: If you are new to tertiary study, you may be eligible for Location Adjustments if you are living in an area deemed to be within the catchment for the campus or an area that qualifies as rural or remote.
 You may be eligible for an adjustment of two (2.00) ranks towards your selection rank when applying for eligible programs offered.
 Program exclusions apply.

 Educational Access Scheme (EAS): if you have experienced difficulties that have negatively impacted your studies, you may be eligible for adjustments to your selection rank that are used to recognise the impact of financial, health-related or social disadvantage.
 The allocation of adjustments does not guarantee admission to Griffith or to your preferred program, you still have to meet the published selection rank for the program and any particular admission requirements.
-Program exclusions apply.
-Applications are submitted via QTAC or UAC and full details are available on the QTAC website and UAC website.
+This scheme applies to undergraduate programs where admission is based on rank (i.e. not for programs with prior study or additional entry requirements).

-Elite Athlete Support: if you’re an elite athlete, you could be eligible to receive an adjustment to your selection rank (or ATAR).
-You can apply for adjustment factors as part of your QTAC application, with up to 6.00 selection ranks able to apply to your ATAR/selection rank.
-Program exclusions apply.
-Applications are submitted via QTAC or UAC and full details are available on the QTAC website and UAC website.
+Elite Athlete Support: if you’re an elite athlete, you may be eligible to receive an adjustment to your selection rank (or ATAR) by taking into account the impact of your sporting commitments and achievements on your recent studies.
+You can apply for adjustments as part of your QTAC application, with up to 6.00 selection ranks able to apply to your ATAR/selection rank.
+This scheme applies to undergraduate programs where admission is based on rank (i.e. not for programs with prior study or additional entry requirements).

 Criteria that may apply in addition to ATAR/selection rank